Zyron-Official/FileTree/README.md

 ## 1. Introduction

-The ```FileTree``` library provides a robust and modular way to manage and display file trees within your IDEs and code editors.
+The `FileTree` library provides a robust and modular way to manage and display file trees within your IDEs and code editors.
 It offers the following key features:

 - **Hierarchical File Tree Representation:** Presents files and folders in a hierarchical tree structure.

 - **Lazy Loading:** Optimizes loading time by only loading child nodes when expanded.

-- **Asynchronous File System:** Performs file functions (expand, collapsd, loading files in FileTree, etc.) in the background thread to avoid blocking the UI.
+- **Asynchronous File System:** Performs file functions like expanding, collapsing, loading files in `FileTree`, etc. in the background thread to avoid blocking the Main UI Thread.

 - **Customizable Icons:** Allows you to set custom icons for files and folders.

-- **Flexibility:** Integrates seamlessly with various IDE UI frameworks (Swing, SWT, Jetpack Compose).
+- **Flexibility:** Integrates seamlessly with various IDE UI frameworks (Android Views, Swing, SWT, Jetpack Compose).

 ## 2. Integration
 ### 2.1.
 Dependencies

-First, add the ```FileTree``` library as a dependency to your project using a build system like Maven or Gradle:
+First, add the `FileTree` library as a dependency to your project using a build system like Maven or Gradle:
 ```groovy
 implementation 'com.zyron.openapi.filetree:filetree:1.0.0'
 ```